The Orongorongo-Karori Pipeline:

 Before the establishment of the Wainuiomata Water Treatment Plant in 1993, the Orongorongo Pipeline played a crucial role in supplying untreated water to Wellington.
 Constructed between 1921 and 1926, this engineering project was designed to meet the city’s growing water demands.

-The steel pipeline, spanning approximately 5.6 kilometres, was built to withstand high pressures of up to 346 pounds per square inch.
+The steel pipeline was built to withstand high pressures of up to 346 pounds per square inch.
 Unlike older pipelines that used riveted joints, this one featured steel and rubber joint systems, where pipes were connected with rubber rings and heavy cast iron collars, bolted tightly to ensure a secure seal.
+The pipeline consists of 21-inch spiral-welded steel pipes manufactured in Wanganui.
+Although the steel walls are just one-eighth of an inch thick, each pipe is reinforced with a protective layer of bitumen-coated canvas.
+At the time, the pipes were priced at 22 shillings and 6 pence per foot when delivered to Petone Station, with transportation costs averaging £8 per ton.

-Building the pipeline was a major engineering feat, as materials had to be transported through rugged terrain.
-Lighter materials were carried along a 6.5-kilometre pack track, rising 300 metres in elevation, while heavier components were hauled by horse teams through riverbeds to the tunnel entrance.
+Constructing the pipeline was a significant engineering challenge, with materials needing to be transported across steep and rugged terrain.
+Lighter supplies were carried along a 6.5-kilometre pack track that climbed 300 metres in elevation, while heavier components, including the steel pipes, were hauled by horse teams through riverbeds to reach the tunnel entrance.
+A newspaper article from May 1925 highlights the fate of the first three pipes.

 The pipeline was rigorously tested under extreme pressure, sometimes exceeding five times its expected working load.
 In one test, a joint remained intact even when the pressure gauge failed at 2000 pounds per square inch.
-After exiting the Orongorongo Tunnel, the water continued through pipelines to the Lower Karori Reservoir in Wellington, where it was distributed to the city.
+After exiting the Orongorongo Tunnel, the water continued through the Orongorongo pipeline, through the valley, and over the Wainuiomata Hill then to the Lower Karori Reservoir in Wellington, where it was distributed to the city.

 For decades, this system provided untreated but filtered water to Wellington, undergoing basic filtration and chlorination before delivery.
 It wasn’t until the Wainuiomata Water Treatment Plant began operations in 1993 that more advanced water treatment, including coagulation and fine filtration, was introduced.